 - It is not as easy as Trello to set up a new board.

-- When it is released, there will be no free version available.
+- There is no free version available.

 - It is not fully created yet so there are still glitches.